 Heating Fault on 70797: Fault Finding and The Cure:

 As was mentioned earlier, No.70797 has a long standing fault with failed saloon heating.
-Whilst this isn’t a massive problem while the unit is undercover, should the unit need to be moved outside for any period we are concerned that a cold coach would quickly build up condensation and mould problems similar to those found when the unit was in open storage at Clapham and East Grinstead.
-Of course this becomes even more of a concern when you consider that we have recently refitted approximately 70% of the seats into the coach, so remedying this has become a priority.
+Whilst this isn’t a massive problem when the unit is undercover, should the unit need to be moved outside for any period we are concerned that a cold coach would quickly build up condensation and mould problems similar to those found when the unit was in open storage at Clapham and East Grinstead.
+This becomes even more of a concern when you consider that we have recently refitted approximately 70% of the seats into the coach, so remedying this has become a priority.
 Senior Minion Buckie, also the most experienced fitter on our team, spent some hours on Saturday morning insulation resistance testing the coach heat wiring to find where the earthed site was.
 This involved disconnecting various heater elements and splitting circuits down to isolate the offending faulty wire.
 Eventually this was traced to the heater conduit which had rusted through, allowed water to penetrate the wiring bundle and compromise the insulation around the wire cores.
 Any electricity being passed through the wiring was earthing through the rusted metal and tripping the system out*.
 Buckie has assessed the damage, and repairs will need approximately 3 meters of new conduit, shaped to fit accordingly, and fresh wiring to replace the damaged originals.
 Were the unit still in service, and if we had access to a fully staffed depot with all the correct materials, Buckie estimates that this would be approximately a week’s work – as it is this may take some months to correct.
 However, it is by no means an unknown fault for 4VEPs and well within our skills to correct.